 - Architect, which includes Part 2 and Part 3 qualifications

 Apprenticeships combine practical experience in the workplace with academic training provided by a university.
-The academic training can be delivered by any UK university offering a prescribed course.
 A minimum of 20% of the apprentice's contracted hours must be spent undertaking this formal, 'off-the-job' training.